darryl-snow/khs/_posts/en/2014-08-18-new-website.md

 ---
 layout: post
 title: "New Website"
-quote: The new home of the KHS
+quote: The new home of the KCBS
 image: false
 video: false
 ---